A solopreneur running a small business and building a brand name for it.

 A significant first step is to open a business bank account, which provides a clearer picture of your income and expenses.
 It also helps when it’s time to pay taxes or apply for funding, which makes everything feel a lot more manageable.

-Work with what you’ve got, For Building Big Brands
+Work with what you’ve got, for Building Big Brands

 You don’t need a big team or fancy tools to build a great brand.
 Many successful businesses start with just one person and a smartphone.
 What matters more is consistency, creativity, and the willingness to learn as you go.